Background pattern

 • severe eye pain and reduced or blurred vision

-• abnormal heartbeat, rapid or irregular, which may lead to fainting
+• abnormal heartbeat, rapid or irregular, which can lead to fainting

 • severe abdominal or back pain (which may indicate a serious problem in the intestine, liver, or pancreas)

-• itching, yellow eyes or skin, dark urine, symptoms similar to the flu, which are symptoms of liver inflammation (hepatitis).
+• itching, yellow eyes or skin, dark urine, flu-like symptoms, which are symptoms of liver inflammation (hepatitis).

 • prolonged bleeding, which may be a sign of a reduced number of platelets in the blood, leading to an increased risk of bruising or bleeding